jakekohl/quick-tools/README.md

 # quick-tools
-A place for me to store all of my quick one off tools
+A place for me to store all of my quick one offs